joseluiscuri/Election_Analysis/README.md

 # Election_Analysis
-Using Python to determine the Election's winner PyPoll.py has the final code
+Using Python to determine the Election's winner.\n PyPoll.py has the final code